-Treshnish Farm is carefully managed to protect and enhance the wildlife dependent on it.
-We use cattle and sheep in a complicated grazing regime.
+Our eight eco friendly and wildlife friendly cottages and one Shepherd’s Hut, accredited by The Green Tourism Business Scheme, are all located on our family farm, at Treshnish.
+We have been carefully managing Treshnish Farm to protect and enhance the wildlife dependent on it for over 25 years.
 By having closed grazing periods in certain fields we ensure that ground nesting birds are able to safely rear their young.
 And that the wild flowers are able to set seed.

-We have Corncrakes on the farm this summer.
+We are sometimes lucky to have Corncrakes on the farm.
 We have had them here before on several occasions – and it is always exciting!
-There are two males calling in the Coronation Meadow at Haunn.
+In 2018 there were two males calling in the Coronation Meadow at Haunn.
 The first crew-crekking was heard in late May and continued off and on through June and July.
-There may be 2 calling males at the moment.
-Their calling behaviour is consistent with breeding through no one has seen any evidence yet!
+Their calling behaviour was consistent with breeding though no one saw any chicks.

 With 4 miles of coastline we have an increased chance of seeing Otters.
-Last month we had a BBQ on a beautiful summer’s evening and in the middle of all the fun, we spotted an Otter swimming in to shore, with food in its mouth.
+On a fine summer evening we often have a BBQ down by the boathouse, and it is not uncommon to spot an Otter swimming in to shore, often with food in its mouth.
 Totally unpreturbed by our presence.
-This summer, that spot, down by the old boathouse has yielded quite a few sightings!
+Guests report good sightings along the coast from Port Haunn towards the Whisky Cave too.